How do I apply?

 When and how will I be notified of the decision to either offer me a residency or decline my application for the Nurse Residency Program?

 You will receive a phone call with an offer for a nurse resident position at Children’s Hospital & Medical Center.
 This phone call will include the salary for this position.
-Phone calls will be completed no later than Dec.
-13, 2013.
+See Deadlines & Important Dates for timeline.

 Should the application packet include an official transcript?